JanStevens/ArduinoPi-Controller/README.md

 Check my blog for more information how to use the API: [blog](http://www.fritz-hut.com/all-projects/arduinopi/)
 More information on how to connect the Raspberry Pi with the Arduino and how everything works can be found on my blog:
 [fritz-hut](http://fritz-hut.com).
 Code is free for all to be used, copied, changed, edited and deleted.
-I only ask a simpel link to my blog if you use my code :)
+I only ask a simple link to my blog if you use my code :)